-Circumcenter of a triangle is the point of intersection of all the three perpendicular bisectors of the triangle.
-Perpendicular bisectors are nothing but the line or a ray which cuts another line segment into two equal parts at 90 degree.
+Circumcenter of a triangle is the point of intersection of all three perpendicular bisectors of the triangle.
+Perpendicular bisectors are nothing but the line or a ray that cuts another line segment into two equal parts at 90 degrees.

 The circumcenter's position depends on the type of triangle:

 - the circumcenter lies inside the triangle (acute angle)

 - the circumcenter lies outside the triangle (obtuse angle)